KiraYamato94/LasMonjas/README.md

 - They have impostor vision but can't make sabotages.
 - He can't be in the same game as Bounty Hunter, Trapper, Yinyanger, Challenger, Ninja, Berserker, Yandere, Stranded and Monja.
 - If they can use vents and are inside them, Impostors will see the vents highlighted on green.
-- Fink can reveal them if the Reveal Rebel option is set to true.

 -----------------------